On perpetuities with light tails: Heuristics and function

 \section{Heuristics and function $h$}

-In the present Section we present some informal heuristics, which show that function $h$ defined in \eqref{defh} is a natural candidate for explaining asymptotic of $-\log\P(R>x)$ even if $M$ and $Q$ are not independent.
+In {this} {s}ection we present some informal heuristics, which show that function $h$ defined in \eqref{defh} is a natural candidate for explaining asymptotic of $-\log\P(R>x)$ even if $M$ and $Q$ are not independent.
 By Kasahara's Theorem, we know that $x\mapsto-\log\P(R>x)$ is regularly varying with index $\gamma>1$ if and only if $z\mapsto\psi(z):=\log\E \exp(z R)$ is regularly varying with index $\gamma/(\gamma-1)$, where $\psi$ is uniquely determined by the equation

 In such case, we expect that in some sense as $z\to\infty$ we have

 and from this point it is not far to considering a function $\lambda$ defined by the equation

 It seems reasonable to expect that for large $z$ and some constants $B_i$, $i=1,2$, one has (this is true if $m_-=\mathrm{ess}\inf M>0$)